 Programming Labs: The key to this course is programming.
 That is the purpose of the class.
 That is your reason for being here.
 It is a vital skill for IT professionals.
-That is why you signed up.
+That is why you signed up (or were forced to sign up).
 You want to learn to program.
 You will program.
 You may even like it.